 Most transformations, especially setting Wario on fire and the like to solve puzzles.

 The Final Boss of 4.
 When the Diva's face is crying and throws spiked hammers, you must wait for the hammer to retract its spikes, pick it up, throw it in the air and hit yourself in the head with it.
 Only then is Wario in a state where he can damage her.
 If you figured out on the first try that this is what you had to do, without doing it by accident, you're lying.

 Waddling Head: Gooms, Pirate Gooms, bird type creatures and Bandineros.

-Spoiled Rotten becomes a Wake-Up Call Boss if you're playing on the hidden S-Hard mode; the alotted time is cut to a mere 15 seconds.
+Spoiled Rotten in 4.
+Becomes a Wake-Up Call Boss if you're playing on the hidden S-Hard mode; the alotted time is cut to a mere 15 seconds.
 It's possible to win without items, but it may take a few tries.

 What Could Have Been: When Good-Feel was first approached about developing what would become Shake It!, their original idea for Wario was a Western-style shooter, until Nintendo told them to stick to platforming.